ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

 1) Swapping between default and collections-based views will clear your Recently Played list.
 Not likely to change with future revisions.

-2) The power button does not work for these bonus paks like it does in MinUI proper, nor does it work the same as it does for the stock firmware, and may instead power off or freeze the system, requiring you to restart it.
-So, no hot-swapping between the analog stick and D-pad using the power button, at the moment.

-3) The stylus is not mapped to anything by default for DS emulation, so you'll have to figure out and map your own control scheme to get games that rely on it to be fully playable.
-Still working on this one too, since the stock firmware uses that pesky power button for this.

-4) Many of these custom paks are written assuming you are running them off of the second SD card, so some things may not work as intended if you run MinUI completely off of SD card 1.
+2) Many of these custom paks are written assuming you are running them off of the second SD card, so some things may not work as intended if you run MinUI completely off of SD card 1.
 Depending on demand, this may be fixed in the future.
 Or, you can modify the scripts yourself to change any reference of /mnt/sdcard/ to /mnt/mmc/ ...

-5) VARCADE.pak currently only works properly on the RG28xx, though an update to address this is in the works.
+3) Hotkey to swap between d-pad and analog stick input for PSPSA, PSPRA, N64, and DC has a side effect of temporarily disabling the physical A button as well.

+4) Volume and brightness controls within the stock OS's native Splore app do not listen to the physical buttons and must be done within software.

  ###############